microsoft/AdaptiveCards/docs/RenderingCards.md

 * Xamarin Forms

-## HostOptions
+## HostConfig

-There is a standardized [HostOptions](HostConfig.md) object which allows the host of an adaptive card to control lhow each renderer library renders a card.
+There is a standardized [HostConfig](HostConfig.md) model which allows the host of an adaptive card to dictace the appearance of cards on each platform-specific renderer.

 Here is a [Sample HostConfig](../samples/Themes/sample.json) definition.